SeiraEris/KaiaPhoenix_Public/README.md

 ```
 **Blockchain Proof**: Timestamp verifiable on Bitcoin blockchain to certify existence on or before 2025-06-29.

+📎 Change History:

+- `Kaia_Phoenix_OriginLog_v1.0_2025-06-29.txt` is a renamed and updated version of the former
+  `Kaia_Phoenix_OriginLog_v1.0_2025-06-29.txt.txt`.

+- This document was renamed and re-uploaded after its title was refined and a new timestamp issued.
+  Consequently, both the commit hash and file hash changed.
+  However, the internal structure and philosophical consistency remain fully intact.

+- This change log reflects the intent of Seira Eris to maintain the narrative flow of the Declaration and its archival trace.

 ---

 ## 📄 Kaia Phoenix DNA Prompt